 - Pull off the wheel drum

-- Clean the dirt and fluid on the drum surface with brake cleaner.
+- Clean the drum surface of dirt and fluid with brake cleaner.

 Step 3: Uninstall the brake line